 - 1. Each individual must thoroughly read this document. - 2.
 After such, the bottom of this document must be signed and submitted to the Pilot Brewery Manager.
 This form must be on file before working in the facility. - 3.
 Every individual must either be thoroughly familiar with or receive instruction on the proper use of equipment they will be using.
-Faculty are personally responsible to ensure that staff, outside company personnel and/or students are adequately trained in safety procedures and safe operation of equipment. - 4.
-Other specific authorizations include: Only certified forklift operators are allowed to use the forklift Only trained personnel are to operate the overhead crane system(still retort only). - 5.
-ONLY properly trained UC Davis employees, students, faculty and staff are authorized to utilize the equipment.
-Vendors and clients are not allowed to operate the equipment.
+Supervising faculty and Brewery Management are personally responsible to ensure that staff, outside company personnel, and/or students are adequately trained in safety procedures and safe operation of equipment.
+DISCLAIMER: Failure to follow proper safety protocol may lead to revoking of brewery access, serious injury, or death. - 4.
+Only OSHA certified forklift operators are allowed to use the forklift. - 5.
+Only trained personnel are permitted to operate the overhead crane system. - 6.
+Only properly trained UC Davis employees, students, faculty and staff are authorized to utilize the equipment.
+Vendors and clients are not allowed to operate the equipment unless specifically authorized through University-sanctioned approval.